 I listened to this song while crossing a bridge in Arashiyama, and have returned to it on countless travels since.
 It sounds, to me, the way wandering feels: propulsive, cleansing, free.

 To bring these hollow words on back from

 Where love turns to love turns to fear

 Five years after my initial visit, I was back in Tokyo.
 A 7th trip by my count, though the details start to bleed.
 It was winter, and brisk, and I was floating in the distinct calm that comes just after jetlag.
 This memory is cast in the loveliest gray.
-I had finished my breakfast meeting, and had about 6 hours left before heading to Haneda.
+I had finished my breakfast meeting, and had about 6 hours to kill before heading to Haneda.
 In the old days that would have meant racing for something—some hallowed food or beverage or previously-unseen view.
-Today there was nothing to race for; the view was everywhere.
+Today there was nothing to race for.
+The view was everywhere.

 Went out for the weekend, it lasted forever

 I’ll lose the preamble and cut to the chase: This is the story of the worst date of my life.
 I’m not even positive what we had was a date, but if it quacks like a duck…well, it was certainly something.